 Let's read this entire article to gain an in-depth understanding of Kinetic energy.

 Kinetic energy meaning: it is the energy created by an object as a result of its motion.
 When an object is set to accelerate, it is imperative that specific forces be applied.
 Work is required to apply force, and once the work is completed, the energy is transmitted to the object, causing it to move at a constant velocity.
-The word kinetic meaning is something related or resulting from motion.
-The energy transferred is referred to as kinetic energy in this case, and it is dependent on speed and mass of the object.
+The word kinetic meaning is something related to or resulting from motion.
+The energy transferred is referred to as kinetic energy in this case, and it is dependent on the speed and mass of the object.

 Kinetic Energy definition